sorbet/sorbet/docs/internals.md

 - `-p, --print <state>`
   - Prints Sorbet's internal state, including any of the IRs.
+  - Only some of the printing options are shown in the table above.
+See the help for all the options.
+  - When getting started with Sorbet, oftentimes the `***-raw` variants of the printing options are more useful, until you get familiar with the codebase.
 - `--stop-after-phase <phase>`
   - Stop Sorbet early